zhouaini528/binance-php/README.md

 Futures trading docs [https://binance-docs.github.io/apidocs/futures/cn](https://binance-docs.github.io/apidocs/futures/cn)

-Many interfaces are not yet complete, and users can continue to extend them based on my design.
-Welcome to improve it with me
+Most of the interface is now complete, and the user can continue to extend it based on my design, working with me to improve it.

 [中文文档](https://github.com/zhouaini528/binance-php/blob/master/README_CN.md)